Skip to main content

 Problem

-HIV rates for young men, particularly Black and Latino youth, were disproportionately high.
+HIV rates for young men, particularly Black and Latino youth, are disproportionately high.

 Solution